iandunn/Scratch/README.md

 * Rename classes/scratch.php and js/scratch.js to the theme slug
 * Rename files you don't think you'll to to _[original-name].
 Delete them before pushing to production if you don't end up using them.
 * Update style.css headers and header.php meta tags
+* Update copyright dates in footer.php

 ## TODO

-* Make sure all files are escaping output
-	* Add as feature when done
+* High Priority
 	* Convert to HTML5
 		* Add shims for HTML5 and media queries
 			* Make sure they don't crash IE
 			* Add to features list when done
+		* Update self::getLanguageAttributes() param
 		* Do a good round of testing across browsers and devices
 		* Add to features list when done
 	* Add in good stuff from HTML5 Boilerplate
 		* Add as feature when done
 	* Check Underscores and Bones for ideas
 	* Check 320 And Up for some responsive ideas
 		* Make sure media queries target the current window size, not the potential size.
 If a desktop browser window is 300px wide, it should get the mobile layout.
 		* Add 'responsive' to features list when done
 	* Run against YSlow
 		* Add score as feature when done
 	* Do another good round of testing across browsers and devices
 	* Run against the WP theme checker
 	* Check with WP theme unit test content
-* Implement magic get/set methods in functions.php?
+	* Move all templates into a /templates/ directory if the appropriate filters are ever added.
+See [#14310](http://core.trac.wordpress.org/ticket/14310), [#21062](http://core.trac.wordpress.org/ticket/21062) and [#13239](http://core.trac.wordpress.org/ticket/13239).

+* Low Priority
 	* Maybe add sample AJAX event handler and response handler, but commented out by default
+	* Maybe Implement magic get/set methods in functions.php
 	* Maybe add Scratch as submodule to your WordPress Skeleton fork
+	* Maybe do a loop in functions.php to read all the files in the classes directory and automatically require them, or look into autoloading
 	* Make a nice default screenshot
-* Move all templates into a /templates/ directory if the appropriate filters are ever added.
-See [#14310](http://core.trac.wordpress.org/ticket/14310), [#21062](http://core.trac.wordpress.org/ticket/21062) and [#13239](http://core.trac.wordpress.org/ticket/13239).
 	* Try to use /css/main.css for theme headers so you can delete /style.css
 		* If can't, submit a ticket/patch to Trac
 	* Try to use /images/screenshot.png instead of /screenshot.png
 		* If can't, submit a ticket/patch to Trac